Akash-Ahamed/Digital-Resume/README.md

-#Digital Resume Using Paython, Streamlit and Heroku
+<h1>Digital Resume Using Paython, Streamlit and Heroku</h1>

-This is a basic resume which is build using python and streamlit.
+<p>This is a basic resume which is build using python and streamlit.
+This resume upload websit using heroku.
+We can download a PDF file.</p>